jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2021-11-14-glue-3-local-development/index.md

   - Docker
   - PySpark
   - Python
-authors:
-  - JaehyeonKim
-images: []
 cevo: 4
-description: Recently AWS Glue 3.0 was released but a docker image for this version is not published.
-In this post, I’ll illustrate how to create a development environment for AWS Glue 3.0 (and later versions) by building a custom docker image.
+description: Create a development environment for AWS Glue 3.0 and later by building a custom Docker image, because AWS publishes no image for those versions.
 ---

 In an [earlier post](/blog/2021-08-20-glue-local-development), I demonstrated how to set up a local development environment for AWS Glue 1.0 and 2.0 using a [docker image that is published by the AWS Glue team](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/) and the [Visual Studio Code Remote – Containers](https://code.visualstudio.com/docs/remote/containers) extension.
 Recently [AWS Glue 3.0 was released](https://aws.amazon.com/about-aws/whats-new/2021/08/spark-3-1-runtime-aws-glue-3-0/), but a docker image for this version is not published.
 In this post, I'll illustrate how to create a development environment for AWS Glue 3.0 (and later versions) by building a custom docker image.

-# Glue Base Docker Image
+## Glue Base Docker Image

 The Glue base images are built while referring to the [official AWS Glue Python local development documentation](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html#develop-local-python).
 For example, the latest image that targets Glue 3.0 is built on top of the official Python image on the [latest stable Debian version](https://www.debian.org/releases/bullseye/) (_python:3.7.12-bullseye_).
 After installing utilities (zip and AWS CLI V2), Open JDK 8 is installed.
 Then Maven, Spark and Glue Python libraries ([aws-glue-libs](https://github.com/awslabs/aws-glue-libs)) are added to the _/opt_ directory and Glue dependencies are downloaded by sourcing _glue-setup.sh_.
 It ends up downloading [default Python packages](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-libraries.html) and updating the _GLUE_HOME _and `PYTHONPATH` environment variables.
 The Dockerfile can be shown below, and it can also be found in the [project **GitHub repository**](https://github.com/jaehyeon-kim/glue-vscode).